ChasNelson1990/coffeecherry-pi/coffeecherry/README.md

 The `install.py` script installs pre-requisites (globally) and moves files that need to be moved and starts a systemd service that runs the server on boot.

 Run the script as `sudo install.py`.

+### Updating CoffeeCherry Pi

+To update your CoffeeCherry Pi when there's a new release log into your Raspberry Pi (either via SSH/VNC or by connecting it to a monitor) and run the following commands: `cd ~/coffeecherry-pi; git pull; sudo install.py`.
+Please bear in mind that this will overwrite any local custom changes you've made so you should probably back up first.